orhun/git-cliff/website/docs/configuration/git.md

 - If a commit touches both included and excluded paths, it **will be included**.
 - If a commit **only** modifies files that match both `include_paths` and `exclude_paths`, it **will be excluded**.

-### `.git-blame-ignore-revs` support

-If the repository has a [`.git-blame-ignore-revs`](https://git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revs-fileltfilegt) file, **git-cliff** automatically excludes:

-- commits whose hash (full or abbreviated) is listed in that file, and
-- commits that **only** modify that file.

-This mirrors what `git blame --ignore-revs-file` already does for blame output, keeping large, non-semantic commits (e.g. mass reformatting) out of the changelog.
-This has no effect if the file does not exist.